lowRISC/opentitan/hw/ip/flash_ctrl/doc/_index.md

 *  Parameterized support for burst program / read, up to 64B.
    *  Longer programs / reads are supported, however the protocol controller will directly back-pressure the bus if software supplies more data than can be consumed, or if software reads more than there is data available.
    *  Software can also choose to operate by polling the current state of the FIFO or through FIFO interrupts (empty / full / level).
-*  Flash memory protection at page boundaries
+*  Flash memory protection at page boundaries.
+*  Life cycle RMA entry.
+*  Key manager secret seeds that are inaccessible to software.
 *  Features to be added if required
    *  Program verification
       *  may not be required if flash memory supports alternative mechanisms of verification.